marcus-rk/code_collector/README.md

 - **EXCLUDED_FILES**: Add any specific filenames that should be ignored during the collection.
 - **EXCLUDED_DIRS**: Specify any directory names that should be excluded (e.g., virtual environments).
 - **INCLUDED_EXTENSIONS**: List file extensions that should be included in the output.
+  - *Note*: You can customize this to include other programming languages by changing the extensions.
+For example, use `INCLUDED_EXTENSIONS = {'.java', '.kt', '.js'}` for Java, Kotlin, or JavaScript files.

+---

 ## Usage